xrcyz/Knowledge-Base/README.md

 - Can (some of) the popularity of ReLU be explained by its ability to pass values unchanged across multiple layers?
 - If the program structure is not known at training time, does it make sense to introduce modularity?
 - Is there a way to make the composition of neural operators part of the training/solving process?
+- The solution appears to be a "sharp minima"; any tiny errors rapidly snowball when generating a sequence with recursion.

 ```
                            +--------+